amplitude/amplitude-docs/content/collections/analytics/en/product-analytics.md

 Before you begin, configure Out-of-the-box Product Analytics to ensure the provided analysis meets your needs.

 From the Product Overview page, click **Customize**.
-Use Amplitude's [usage interval analysis](docs/analytics/charts/retention-analysis/retention-analysis-usage-interval) to determine how long users go between triggering your critical event.

 ### Basic settings

-On the Basic Settings page, select any event that represents an action that a user takes in your product.
+On the Basic Settings page, select the event that represents an active action in your product.
 By default, Amplitude sets `[Amplitude] Any Active Event` as the event.

 Next, select the retention intervals that are most meaningful to you.
 Set both Daily and Weekly intervals.
+Use Amplitude's [usage interval analysis](docs/analytics/charts/retention-analysis/retention-analysis-usage-interval) to determine how long users go between triggering your critical event.

 Configure breakdown properties for the Product Overview, Onboarding, and Retention views.
 Select up to three.